getting off benzodiazepines

 Who is at Risk?

-Because forming a physical dependency with benzodiazepines happens so quickly, anyone who takes a prescription regularly for longer than three weeks is at risk of developing a future addiction.
+Because forming a physical dependency on benzodiazepines happens so quickly, anyone who takes a prescription regularly for longer than three weeks is at risk of developing a future addiction.

-However, certain factors seem to be more common for those who misuse benzodiazepines.
+However, certain factors seem to be more common for those who misuse.

 2. Young adults (age 18-35) [4]